hazyuun/life-asm/README.md

 # Executing
 Execute this in a 16-bit DOS environnement (You can use DOSBox)

-## Warning !
-Do NOT execute this in Windows or MacOS or Linux or any 32-bit or 64-bit systems (Your OS may reject it anyways but don't try it for safety sake !) because only God knows what those opcodes do in a modern machine, it may be harmful !
-I am not responsible for your acts !

 # Issues
 * Edge cells are not updated (intentionnally, I might fix it later)